Building and maintaining a System of Intracellular Compartments: De novo cisternal assembly time

 \end{small} By integrating the above equation, we can compute the time taken by the above system to reach a desired steady-state cisterna size $M^*$, \begin{small}

-\end{small} which in principle should give the functional dependence of cisterna de novo formation time, $\tau_{denovo}$ on system parameters.
-However, above integral diverges logarithmically at the roots of Eq.\eqref{eq:main}.
-One way around this is to work in a regime where system can have at most one fixed point $M^*$ (i.e., cubic discriminant $\Delta<0$), and then analyse $\tau_{denovo}$ as we take different limits, such as $\Delta \rightarrow 0$.
-For the above integral Eq.\eqref{eq:struct}, this involves tedious expressions containing formula for cubic roots.
-To tackle this, we proceed with computation of cisterna formation time in the following sub-models:\\ \textbf{Saturated fission kernel:} We take a piecewise continuous approximation for fusion kernel and a linear approximation for fission kernel, i.e., \begin{small}
+\end{small} which in principle should give the functional dependence of the cisterna de novo formation time, $\tau_{denovo}$ on the system parameters.
+However, above integral diverges logarithmically at the roots of Eq.\,\eqref{eq:main}.
+One way around this is to work in a regime where the system can have at most one fixed point $M^*$ (i.e., cubic discriminant $\Delta<0$), and then analyse $\tau_{denovo}$ as we take different limits, such as $\Delta \rightarrow 0$.
+For the above integral Eq.\,\eqref{eq:struct}, this involves tedious expressions for roots of a cubic equation \cite{katz}.
+To tackle this, we proceed with computation of the cisterna formation time in the following simpler models:\\ \textbf{Saturated fission kernel:} We take a piecewise continuous approximation for fusion kernel and a linear approximation for fission kernel, i.e., \begin{small}